 What Comes After The Coronavirus for Mexico?

 I don’t know but I can’t envision it being good.
 I think the Mexican economy is going to take a big hit.
 Small business owners and low-income families will surely feel it the worst.
-It’s a sad reality that a pandemic does no good for any country’s economy.
 We can see the US struggling to avoid a recession, but almost certainly failing.
-So really the question may be, “What comes after the coronavirus for the world?”
+We recently received our second stimulus deposit but how many more of these can the government provide?
+Really the question may be, “What comes after the coronavirus for the world?”

 I have hope for the future.
 I have hope for my family.
-If you want to learn more about what my hope is and where I find it, here are a few links for you, without any pressure:
+If you want to learn what my hope is, visit www.jw.org.

-And as a farewell gift, here is a recipe for homemade sanitizer.
+Stay positive!
+And as a farewell gift, here is the recipe for our homemade sanitizer.
 Brad’s doctor gave it to us before this pandemic really hit big.
 We use it on our hands, our shoes, kitchen countertops, our dining room table, and you can use it on a lot of other things too!
 But I would recommend testing it on a small patch before spraying down anything super important or fragile.

 UPDATE: This recipe is our personal recipe.
 I don’t know it’s effectiveness against Covid-19.
 But so far so good, at least in our home ;-) You can visit the CDC or WHO for their recommendations if you have concerns or questions.